 apt install virt-manager libvirt-daemon qemu qemu-kvm libvirt0 libvirt-bin virt-manager bridge-utils libvirt-daemon-system qemu-system-x86 qemu-utils dnsmasq gir1.2-spiceclientgtk-3.0

 Part of the problem, apparently, is that Debian's virt-manager package isn't set up to require on all the other packages it needs to run.
-They might be there in the "depends" and "suggests", but I don't install those by default, since they tend to pull in all sorts of silly bloatware I'll never want.
-With most packages, the "requires" are all that's needed to use a package in its basic form, and "depends" and "suggests" are for optional extra features.
+They might be there in the "recommends" and "suggests", but I don't install those by default, since they tend to pull in all sorts of silly bloatware I'll never want.
+With most packages, the "depends" are all that's needed to use a package in its basic form, and "recommends" and "suggests" are for optional extra features.
 But if you install just virt-manager without at least some of the suggested and/or recommended packages, it won't run at all.

 I haven't run any real virtual machines yet under virt-manager, but I think it's working now.
 At least I'm to the point where I can boot from a Debian installer ISO and see the initial screen.